 Bio: Michael received his Bachelor of Arts in Philosophy from Southwestern University in Georgetown, Texas, completing an undergraduate thesis titled "Moral Maximization: From Maxim to Context" on Kantian morality and the role of maxims in deontology.
 He then earned a Master of Arts in Philosophy from Stony Brook University in New York.
 There he completed an honours thesis titled "Social Art: An Inquiry into the Work of Art in Capitalism," primarily focusing on how the creation of art, in its various manifestations, has been totalized by capitalism.

-As a doctoral student at Memorial University, he is working on research in the area of Philosophy of Economics and Political Philosophy, especially in Aristotle, Karl Marx, and Jean-Paul Sartre.
-He hopes to ground the social relations of human history and how they have developed and manifested themselves over time.
-He hopes to show through these three thinkers that, although social relations have manifested themselves in many ways over time, there is a fundamental basis to this analysis that explains the nature of social beings in frameworks such as political life, labour, and groups.
+As a doctoral student at Memorial University, he is working on research in the area of Philosophy of Economics and Political and Social Philosophy, especially in the works of Karl Marx.
+He hopes to ground the social relations of human history and how they have developed and manifested themselves as a social ontology.
+He hopes to show through Marx that, although social relations have manifested themselves in many ways over time, there is a fundamental basis to this analysis that explains the nature of social beings in frameworks such as political life, labour, and groups.